GES-compchem/GES-comp-echem/docs/intro.md

 Version 0.1.38a

 This is the user guide for the `GES-comp-echem` Python module.
-The philosophy of this software package is to provide a simple interface for carrying out calculations with a number of computational chemistry programs and a number of higher level algorithms to obtain a series of experimental observables.
+The philosophy of this software package is to provide: i) a simple interface for carrying out calculations with a number of computational chemistry programs, and ii) a selection of higher level algorithms for calculating experimental observables.

 ::::{grid} 1 1 1 3
 :class-container: text-center